 Kristin Robinson, CAST Instructional Designer & Research Associate

 A game-like word challenge gathers information about users and informs Clusive recommendations.

 What adaptivity features does Clusive currently contain?

 Adaptive dictionary and glossary.
 When Clusive users open a learning object, they can opt to do a game-like word challenge that evaluates their current word knowledge and allows them to set goals.
 Inside a text, learners can look up words, view their previous word activity, and add any word or term to their personal Clusive Word Bank, a full list of words collected by a learner.

 What adaptivity features are we working on now?

-Text adaptivity.
-Learner goals, preferences, and activity help Clusive recommend a just-right challenge for each learner.
+- Text adaptivity.
+Information gleaned by the Discover tool, combined with learner goals, preferences, and activity, will help Clusive recommend a just-right challenge for each learner.
 Text versions currently include complexity-leveled texts and modernized views.
 What's next?
 Text versions may also include outline, main idea, summary, or annotated views, simplified texts, translations, and more.
 And as always, learners will know why a recommendation is made and can select other text versions.

-Preference setting adaptivity.
-At periodic intervals, Clusive will suggest users try different accessibility preference settings based on a learner's individual strengths, needs, and goals.
-Clusive will ask learners for their reaction to the settings, too, to inform future recommendations.
+- Preference setting adaptivity.
+Periodically, Clusive will suggest users try different accessibility preference settings based on a learner's individual strengths, needs, and goals.
+In addition, Clusive will ask learners for their reaction to the settings to inform future recommendations.

-Learning tools adaptivity.
+- Learning tools adaptivity.
 Clusive will occasionally prompt users to try learning features.
-A friendly message such as, “Try out this feature.
-We’d love your feedback!" will encourage learners to explore features that support learning progress and promote learner agency to make choices that work best for each individual.
+A friendly message such as, “Try out this feature." can encourage learners to explore features that support learning progress and promote learner agency to make choices that work best for each individual.
 User feedback will also help inform future learning tool recommendations for each learner.